 I was told more allegations came in after the story was published.
 It is still important others come forward so that this case does not stall in its tracks.

-At this time the Kalamazoo County Prosecuting office is reviewing all allegations filed against Ginsberg.
+the Kalamazoo County Prosecuting office is reviewing all allegations filed

 The Bureau of Health Services - Complaint and Allegation Division for the state of Michigan has completed interviews with the patients and employees who have filed allegations.
 The case is currently being reviewed by the State Attorney General's office.
 It is not too late to file a complaint against Steven Ginsberg if you are displeased or disapprove of the services he provided to you and your pet.
 Every complaint that comes in will strengthen the charges against him.
 Please go to the Complaint and Allegation Division site, which explains how to file.
 You could help to remove the license that allows him to further hurt innocent, helpless, injured and suffering animals, as he did Lucy!